ajiayi-debug/sentiment_analysis_bank_reviews/README.md

 The code for model training and testing can be found [here](modeltrainingandtests.py).

 ### Sentiment Analysis
 We performed sentiment analysis using a fine-tuned HuggingFace model.
 For the labels, we used the star ratings of the reviews collected, classifying reviews with more than 3 stars as 'positive' and the rest (≤3 stars) as 'negative'.
+The fine-tuned model can be found [here](https://huggingface.co/ajiayi/finetuning-sentiment-model-bank_reviews-otherbank)

 ### Intent Extraction
 To extract intent from reviews, we tried a few different methods: text summarisation, topic modelling, and keyword extraction using KeyBERT and rake-nltk.
 We found that text summarisation did not work well as the reviews were too short, while topic modelling was not feasible as we did not have a predefined topic list that was comprehensive enough.
 In the end, the keyBERT model was used for intent extraction.